Skip to main content

 DNS propagation typically takes 15–60 minutes, but can take up to 24 hours.

-Once you've added all records and waited for propagation, go to Settings → Domain and click Verify Domain.
+Once you've added all records and waited for propagation, go to Domains and click Verify Domain.

 Your domain is considered verified when all configured providers confirm it.
-If you have both SendGrid and Resend, both must pass.
+Every connected provider must pass.

 Troubleshooting: